 Heart sounds are brief, transient sounds produced by valve opening and closure; they are divided into systolic and diastolic sounds.

 Murmurs are produced by blood flow turbulence and are more prolonged than heart sounds; they may be systolic, diastolic, or continuous.
 They are graded by intensity and are described by their location and when they occur within the cardiac cycle.
-Murmurs are graded in intensity on a scale of 1 to 6 (see table Heart Murmur Intensity).
+Murmurs are graded in intensity on a scale of 1 to 6 (see table Heart Murmur Intensity Heart Murmur Intensity ).